 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national telephone survey of 1,000 Likely Voters was conducted by Rasmussen Reports on May 29-30, 2017.
-The margin of sampling error for the survey is +/- 3 percentage points with a 95% level of confidence.
-Fieldwork for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
+The survey of 1,000 Likely Voters was conducted April 30 and May 3, 2020 by Rasmussen Reports.
+The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
+Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

 Rasmussen Reports is a media company specializing in the collection,

 We conduct public opinion polls on a variety of topics to inform our audience on events

 in the news and other topics of interest.
 To ensure editorial control and independence,

 we pay for the polls ourselves and generate revenue through the sale of subscriptions,